Vithoba: Haridasa sect

 Haridasas consider the temple of Pandharpur to be sacred, as well that of Hampi, and worship Vitthala along with forms of Krishna.
 Haridasa literature generally deals with praise dedicated to Vitthala and Krishna.
 Haridasa poets like Vijaya Vitthala, Gopala Vitthala, Jagannatha Vitthala, Venugopala Vitthala and Mohana Vitthala assumed pen-names ending with "Vitthala", as an act of devotion.
 The Haridasa poet Purandara Dasa or Purandara Vitthala (1484–1564), "father of Carnatic music", often ended his Kannada language compositions with a salutation to Vitthala.

-Pushtimarg sect
+Puṣṭimārga aka Vallabha Sampradāya

-The founder of the Hindu sect Pushtimarg – Vallabhacharya (1479–1531) is believed to have visited Pandharpur at least twice and was ordered to marry by Vithoba (called Vitthalnath or Vitthalnathji in the sect) and have children so that he could be born as Vallabhacharya's son.
-Later, Vallabhacharya married.
-His second son and successor was recognized as a manifestation of Vithoba and named Vitthalnath, also known as Gusainji.
+The hagiographical texts of the Puṣṭimārga (the Vallabhākhyāna, Nija Vārtā, and Sampradāya Kalpadruma) assert that its founder, Vallabha visited Paṁḍharapura between 1501 and 1503.
+While taking the darśana of Viṭṭhala, Vallabha was commanded by the deity to be married so that Viṭṭhala could be born as Vallabha's second son Viṭṭhalanātha and to create a line of descendants to preserve and promote Vallabha's version of bhakti-mārga.

 One of the sect's Nidhi Swaroops is Vitthalnathji with his consort Yamunaji.